saulocantanhede/tfgreek2/docs/features/gender.md

 ## Feature description

-Gramatical gender for wordtypes nouns, adjectives, pronouns, participles, and definite articles.
+The `gender` feature indicates the grammatical gender for word types such as nouns, adjectives, pronouns, participles, and definite articles.
+This feature helps in understanding the gender-based grammatical rules applied to these word types.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values